-A detailed understanding of colour is very important before using them in a design.
-Interior designers know exactly which colour combination to use without going overboard or underplaying it.
+A detailed understanding of color is very important before using them in a design.
+Interior designers know exactly which color combination to use without going overboard or underplaying it.
 Experienced Interior designers of Noida Interiors have been giving beautiful homes and offices to their clients for years.
-The right kind of colour combination can make a space look big whereas an inappropriate combination can not only make a space look small but also unappealing to the eyes.
-If colour and lighting are both used in a complimentary manner, they can give a mesmerizing makeover to any space.
+The right kind of color combination can make a space look big whereas an inappropriate combination can not only make a space look small but also unappealing to the eyes.
+Be it a Bedroom, Kitchen, or living room, if color and lighting are both used in a complementary manner, they can give a mesmerizing makeover to any space.

-Colour is basically categorized into three groups known as primary, secondary and tertiary colours.
+Colour is basically categorized into three groups known as primary, secondary, and tertiary colors.

-Primary colors are the basic colours, in other words they are the first colours on the colour wheel.
-Red, Yellow and Blue are known as the primary colours and these colours cannot be mixed with any other colour.
+Primary colors are the basic colors, in other words, they are the first colors on the color wheel.
+Red, Yellow and Blue are known as the primary colors and these colors cannot be mixed with any other color.
 They are used in their original or pure form.

 Mixing of two primary colours gives secondary colours.
 For example:-